 The Paradox of Power: Why Speed is the Enemy of Precision

 In the world of heavy construction, high RPM and raw horsepower are the metrics of success.
 However, when we transition to the repair bench—where we are dealing with M2 screws, delicate ribbon cables, and high-density circuit boards—the engineering requirements flip.
-On our repair bench, we often observe that "more power" is actually a liability.
+Based on common patterns observed in professional workshops, "more power" is often a primary cause of accidental damage.
 For a technician working on a $2,000 laptop or a rare vintage timepiece, the goal isn't to drive a fastener quickly; it is to drive it with absolute control.

-We have found that the most common mistake DIYers make is choosing a tool based on peak speed rather than torque consistency.
-This article explores the engineering necessity of specialized low-RPM motors in precision tools and why "boring excellence" in motor control is the only way to protect sensitive electronics.
+We have found that a common mistake is choosing a tool based on peak speed rather than torque consistency.
+This article explores the engineering necessity of specialized low-RPM motors in precision tools and why "boring excellence" in motor control is the most reliable way to protect sensitive electronics.

 The Kinetic Liability: Why High RPM Triggers Cam-Out